Winfield, British Columbia: History

 Formerly known as Alvaston, it was renamed Winfield after Winfield Lodge, the home of Thomas Wood, justice of the peace and rancher who settled in the area in 1871.

 In 1968 Winfield and district minor hockey was founded along with the opening of the new arena.

-In the 1950s Winfield Foods, which was changed to IGA in 1972, was the only grocery store in Winfield till Save on Foods opened in 1999 as part of the Winfield Commons project.
+In the 1960s Winfield Foods, which was changed to IGA in 1972, was the only grocery store in Winfield till Save on Foods opened in 1999 as part of the Winfield Commons project.
 [Winfield had another grocery store through the 1970s and 80s in the Lakewood Mall.]
-Winfield's nicknames include Winbuck, The Buck, LC and Orchard city.

 In 1995, Winfield, along with the neighbouring communities of Oyama, Carr's Landing and Okanagan Centre, was incorporated into the District Municipality of Lake Country.

 Education

-The area has three public schools, Davidson Road Elementary School (opened 1983), Peter Greer Elementary School (opened 1992), and George Elliot Secondary School (opened 1959), and one traditional school, Oyama Traditional School, an elementary school where uniforms are worn which operates in the public school system.
+The area has four public schools, Davidson Road Elementary School (opened 1983), Peter Greer Elementary School (opened 1992), George Elliot Secondary School (opened 1959), and Hank Grenda Middle School (opened 2021), and one traditional school, Oyama Traditional School, an elementary school where uniforms are worn which operates in the public school system.
 The schools in the area are operated by School District 23 Central Okanagan based in Kelowna.
 The schools in the municipality that are no longer open include Winfield Elementary, Woodlake Elementary, and Okanagan Centre Elementary (a small school house that later became the Lake Country Museum and Archives).
 In the 1980s, most grade 5 students attending Wood Lake Elementary were bused daily to Okanagan Centre Elementary which had two classrooms.